LRocket LuaRocks Integration Logo

 }

-Naturally this will also include the code of all additional lua files and c modules required by the file:
+Naturally this will also include the code of all additional Lua files and c modules required by the file:

-> luarocks build
+> luarocks make

-What about C-based rocks and static linking?
+What about C-based rocks and static linking, won’t that be a problem?

-This means any native package available on luarocks.org and supported by the mechanism* can be statically linked into the executable with no .dll/.so required.
+This means any native package available on luarocks.org and supported by the mechanism* can be statically linked into the executable with no extra .dll/.so required.

 If a native package is not supported, lrc will automatically fallback to using the .dll/.so instead.
 This can also be configured using the prefer_c_module_type rockspec build option (see the section below for a full list of available build options).